CarlosMecha/carlosmecha.github.com/_posts/2020-11-18-experiment-roadmap.markdown

 So at the end of September, right before the team was ready to launch [MTS Public beta](https://www.mapbox.com/blog/introducing-mapbox-tiling-service), I started to think how the teams can help our PM (hi Bersabel and Sunny!).
-We already had a "Support Product" initiative but wanted turn that up a notch.
+We already had a "Support Product" initiative but wanted take that up a notch.
 From all the options, I went for the "Roadmap Proposal".

 The idea is simple.
 Let engineers to create a proposal where we list all the initiatives and projects we would like to work next, listed by priority.
 Each project would contain a summary of the